Dividends & Income Digest: What Are Your Retirement Goals?

 In my SA article here, I ask: "Do you dream of a safe, financially secure and happy retirement?
 A retirement where those three defining characteristics will last as long as you live, and then some?"

 The article then goes on to say: "that dream is the north star guiding and motivating you to achieve that retirement.
-But, to achieve it, you must develop, and faithfully execute, a well-thought-out plan, because: 'Good results without good planning, come from good luck not good management.' -David Jaquith"
+But, to achieve it, you must develop and faithfully execute a well-thought-out plan, because: 'Good results without good planning come from good luck not good management.' - David Jaquith"

 So goal number 1 is to have, and follow, a plan.
 Having spent 5 years as a captain in the United States Marine Corps I learned that "no plan survives the first contact with the enemy."
-Life, including those parts of life called retirement and investing, are constantly changing.
+Life, including those parts of life called retirement and investing, is constantly changing.
 So one's plans should periodically change to reflect life's, and the markets', then new realities.

 Goal number 2 should be "the number."
 Being guided by the "financially secure" part of the dream, I suggest everyone, starting at as early an age as possible, should calculate a specific dollar figure they seek their portfolio to achieve by retirement age.
 The starting point for calculating that dollar number should be an estimate of how much annual income you'll want during retirement.
 To keep it simple, let's say you want $70,000 in annual retirement income (with no mortgage) and will get $35,000 from social security, thereby needing $35,000 per year from your portfolio.